tfabris/TomServo/README.md

 The blender file is saved with the pieces already moved into their printing positions.
 To view the parts in "assembled" position:

   - Make sure you are in Object Mode in Blender.
-  - Press A ("select all")
+  - Press A ("Select All")
-  - Press Shift-S, and choose "Cursor to World Origin".
+  - Press Shift-S ("Snap"), and choose "Cursor to World Origin".
-  - Press Shift-S, and choose "Selection to Cursor".
+  - Press Shift-S ("Snap"), and choose "Selection to Cursor".
-  - Press ALT+R ("reset rotations of all selected objects")
+  - Press ALT+R ("Clear Rotations")
+  - Tom should now be fully assembled at 0,0 with objects in the correct rotations.
-  - Individually select the six trains from the object hierarchy panel and set their Z rotations at 60 degrees apart: Z=0, Z=60, Z=120, Z=180, Z=240, Z=300.
+  - However the trains are still all gathered at the front position.
+Rotate them into their final positions around the hoverskirt at 60 degrees apart: Individually select the six trains from the object hierarchy in the Scene Collection panel, and set their Z rotations in this order: Z=0, Z=60, Z=120, Z=180, Z=240, Z=300.

 Returning objects to printing position:

   - Just reload the earlier save, don't try to do any edits in the "assembled" position.
-  - But if you get stuck...
+  - But if you get stuck because you made edits in the "assembled" position, here is how to return all objects to their printing positions...
-  - A, then Alt-R, to reset the Z rotations on all six trains.
+  - Press A ("Select All"), then ALT+R ("Clear Rotations") to gather all of the trains back in the same position.
-  - Trains, set rotation X=-52 on all six.
+  - Individually select the six trains from the object hierarchy in the Scene Collection panel, and set rotation X=-52 on all six.
   - Engine block and engine pipes, set rotation X=-90
   - Engine block set rotation Z=180
   - Dome top and hands, set rotation X=180